 The rest of the cup is a repeating pattern, where the only thing that varies between rows is the number of stitches between clusters.
 Here is a chart that gives instructions for how the numbers change.
 The white columns represent steps that remain the same for every round.

-For example, round three goes like this: chain 2, make a linked double crochet into the same space that the chain is attached to, and make another LDC in the next space.
+For example, round three goes like this: chain 2, make a linked double crochet into the same space that the chain is attached to (which is just the first stitch of the previous round), and make another LDC in the next space.
 Now, use the next two spaces to create 2 clusters containing 2 stitches each.
-LDC 4 times, make another set of clusters, LDC 4 times again, another cluster group, and finish off the round with 2 LDCs and a slip stitch connecting to the double bars of your first stitch this round.
+LDC 4 times, make another set of clusters, LDC 4 times again, another cluster group, and finish off the round with 2 LDCs and a slip stitch connecting to your first stitch this round.

 Now it's time to try on the cup and see how it fits so far!
 Keep adding rows to get the amount of coverage you want.
+Make sure to weave in the ends using a tapestry needle!
 Including the cornerless circular round of double crochets from the beginning, I created 7 rows.
 For reference, I typically wear a size 34DD bra.

 The best part of this pattern is that it is completely adjustable!
 Add an extra stitch to each cluster for a less round cup, and omit one cluster for a very round cup.

 For example, a less rounded cup would follow the same steps as above, but Round 2 would include clusters of three LDCs instead of two.
 Every round after that would then only have clusters of two, just like the original cup.
 The remaining rounds would follow this count:

 To find out whether you will need to adjust the cluster count, I recommend crocheting 3 or 4 rounds and testing the fit, since it's difficult to detect the curve properly before that.
 If you follow the count that I used, this is what your cup will look like after completing a few rows.
 If the curve is only slightly off, you can try varying your tension or hook size to get the perfect fit!